TABSO Flight 101

-TABSO Flight 101 was a scheduled service of the Bulgarian national airline from Sofia, Bulgaria via Budapest, Hungary and Prague, Czechoslovakia (today's Czech Republic) to East Berlin in the German Democratic Republic (today's Germany).
+TABSO Flight 101 was a scheduled service of the Bulgarian national airline from Sofia, Bulgaria, via Budapest, Hungary, and Prague, Czechoslovakia, to Berlin Schönefeld Airport in East Germany.
 The service was operated by the airline's 1960s' flagship equipment, the Ilyushin Il-18B airliner.
-On Thursday 24 November 1966, the service crashed near Bratislava, the capital of Slovakia (then part of Czechoslovakia), with the loss of 82 lives.
-The crash remains Slovakia's deadliest aviation disaster.
+On Thursday 24 November 1966, due to bad weather the aircraft was diverted to Bratislava airport, but when the flight resumed, the aircraft crashed into the surrounding hills shortly after takeoff, with the loss of 82 lives.
+The crash site is within modern-day Slovakia, and is considered that country's deadliest aviation disaster.

 Background

-On the day of the accident, flight 101 was operated by an Il-18B airliner registered LZ-BEN.
-It had been manufactured in January 1964 (constructor's number 7101) and had been accepted by TABSO on 22 January that year.
+On the day of the accident, Flight 101 was operated by an Il-18B airliner registered LZ-BEN.
+It had been manufactured in January 1964 and had been accepted by TABSO on 22 January that year.
 By the time of the accident, it had not been involved in any incidents and had been maintained in accordance with the manufacturer's schedules.

 The crew comprised Commander (captain) Lubomir Todorov Antonov, 41 years old, with 11,959 total flight hours.
 He was among TABSO's most senior Il-18 commanders, having gained command of the type in July 1962, a month or so after its inauguration into his airline's service.
 Antonov had passed a proficiency test two days earlier.
 He was very familiar with Bratislava Airport, having operated there on 11 prior occasions.
 Second Pilot (first officer) was Svetomir Dimitrov Shakadanov, 36, with 5975 flight hours.
 He had passed a proficiency check the previous day.
 Navigator Officer was First Class Specialist Navigator Slavi Stefanov Tomakov.
 Radio-Telegraphy Officer was Nikola Aleksandrov Tasev, 36 years old, with 3160 flight hours.
 On-Board Mechanical Officer was Stoyan Todorov Rangelov, 42, with 3602 flight hours.
-Cabin crew comprised Stewardesses Maria Ivanova, Svetla Georgieva (also known as Svetla Marinova, married 18 days earlier to Ivan Slavkov) and Violina Stoichkova.
+Cabin crew comprised stewardesses Maria Ivanova, Svetla Georgieva (also known as Svetla Marinova, married 18 days earlier to Ivan Slavkov) and Violina Stoichkova.

 The 74 passengers on board Flight LZ101 were of 12 nationalities: Bulgarians, Argentinians, Britons, Chileans, Czechoslovaks, Germans, Hondurans, Hungarians, Japanese, Soviets, Swiss and Tunisians.
 Among them were Bulgarian opera soloist Katya Popova, Bulgaria's ambassador to the German Democratic Republic, General Ivan Buchvarov and famous Honduran writer and journalist Ramón Amaya Amador.
 The diversity of nationalities was partly explained by the recent Ninth Congress of the BKP Bulgarian Communist Party, many of them having been delegated to it by foreign communist parties.